stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 to beat a certain rhythm which set my right hand twitching in unison.
 I wanted to unlock something, and felt that I knew all the intricate twists and pressures needed to do it.
 It would be like a modern safe with a combination lock.
 Dream or not, I had once known and still knew.
-How any dream&mdash;or scrap of unconsciously absorbed legend&mdash;could have taught me a detail so minute, so intricate, and so complex, I did not attempt to explain to myself.
+How any dream--or scrap of unconsciously absorbed legend--could have taught me a detail so minute, so intricate, and so complex, I did not attempt to explain to myself.
 I was beyond all coherent thought.
-For was not this whole experience&mdash;this shocking familiarity with a set of unknown ruins, and this monstrously exact identity of everything before me with what only dreams and scraps of myth could have suggested&mdash;a horror beyond all reason?
-Probably it was my basic conviction then&mdash;as it is now during my saner moments&mdash;that I was not awake at all, and that the entire buried city was a fragment of febrile hallucination.
+For was not this whole experience--this shocking familiarity with a set of unknown ruins, and this monstrously exact identity of everything before me with what only dreams and scraps of myth could have suggested--a horror beyond all reason?
+Probably it was my basic conviction then--as it is now during my saner moments--that I was not awake at all, and that the entire buried city was a fragment of febrile hallucination.

   Eventually I reached the lowest level and struck off to the right of the incline.